MrCapon/BR-1337-Asturias-Flag/ideas&to-do.md

 New Angland

 ## Balkans
-- Bulgaria stuff make them a bood rival to ERE
+- Bulgaria stuff make them a good rival to ERE
     - Reform the Bulgarian Empire

+- activate base game content for our tags where it makes sense

+# Pop based countries